 RELATED: What does a tummy tuck involve?

-If you have been thinking about having a tummy tuck for some time but are undecided because you are concerned about tummy tuck scars then we would recommend reading further.
+If you have been thinking about having a tummy tuck for some time but are undecided because you are concerned about tummy tuck scars, then we recommend reading further.
 We will discuss the types of scarring involved with each type of tummy tuck as well as some practical tips to help you improve the appearance of mature tummy tuck scars.

 SEE ALSO: Tummy Tuck (Abdominoplasty) Before And After Photos